Introduction

 What the Evidence Suggests

-Experience with collagen-matrix injections is encouraging but still developing.
-A 2023 study of an acellular collagen matrix injection for thumb-base osteoarthritis reported improvements in pain and grip strength (Corain et al., 2023), and patient satisfaction in such studies is generally high.
-Responses vary, and benefits cannot be guaranteed.
+Experience with acellular collagen-matrix injections is growing but still developing.
+A 2023 study examining ChondroFiller for trapeziometacarpal (thumb-base) osteoarthritis reported improvements in pain and grip strength (Corain et al., 2023, Cartilage).
+Patient satisfaction in such studies is generally high, though the evidence base continues to accumulate and long-term data across joint types remain limited.
+Benefits vary between individuals, and no treatment of this kind can guarantee cartilage restoration or reversal of arthritis.

 Conclusion